absdnd/jpeg_dc_detection/README.md

 #### Obtaining Results

-The results are saved in the following directory structure, with `output_files.mat` containing the resultant predictions.
+The results are saved in the following directory structure, with `results_itr_~.mat` containing the resultant predictions.

 ```
 /proposed_results